46OkuMen/46-okunen-monogatari/map.md

 ## .GDT Files
-* Unsure.
-Maps?
+* Images, animations...
-* Appear in a S-JIS editor as various single kanji separated by lots of garbage.
-Compressed text, or just a different format?
+* Appear in a SJIS editor as various single kanji separated by lots of garbage.

 ## COMMAND.COM
 * Mostly DOS related error messages.